Backport CPython changes from main to maintenance branches.

 - Local installation

-This tool is used to backport CPython changes from master into one or more of the maintenance branches (3.6, 3.5, 2.7).
+This tool is used to backport CPython changes from main into one or more of the maintenance branches (3.6, 3.5, 2.7).

 cherry_picker can be configured to backport other projects with similar workflow as CPython.
 See the configuration file options below for more details.